With Treatment

 Services provided:

-Helena Valley Addiciton Services is a residential rehab facility in Helena, Montana that is located in the 59604 zip code.
-Helena Valley Addiciton Services offers residential substance use treatment.
-It offers motivational interviewing, counseling for substance abuse and trauma counseling.
+Helena Valley Addiciton Services is a residential addiction treatment center in Helena, Montana that is situated in the 59604 zip code.

 Address: 25 South Ewing Street, Suite 525, Helena, MT 59604 in Lewis and Clark County